 To test whether Smithora abundance on an eelgrass shoot reflects the shoot’s location (environmental conditions) or the shoot itself (defenses, microbiota, age, etc), we conducted a reciprocal transplant experiment.
 We identified two adjacent source sites within the Choked Pass meadow typical of the high Smithora zone (WF) at the meadow edge and the low Smithora zone (IA) at the meadow interior.
 These zones differed in Smithora abundance on shoots, from 0.37 + 0.39 Smithora / Z. marina (g/g dry wt) in the high Smithora zone at WF to 0.02 + 0.06 Smithora / Z. marina (g/g dry wt) in the low Smithora zone at IA.
 Depth and substrate (sandy) were consistent, and the two sites were 5 meters apart and connected by continuous eelgrass habitat.

 From each zone, we collected twelve shoots and exposed them to one of two treatments (n = 6 shoots per treatment): transplant and control.
 Transplanted shoots were collected and moved to the other zone (WF shoots moved to IA zone, and IA shoots moved to WF zone).
 Control shoots were collected and replaced in their zone of origin to control for the effect of uprooting on Smithora abundance and bacterial community.
-Collection, initial sampling, and replanting procedures consisted of the following steps: Shoots were collected on SCUBA on July 9th.
-They were collected in the field with a minimum of 6 rhizome nodes.
-Shoots were placed in a ziploc bag in the field underwater, and transported to the lab immediately.
-In the lab, shoots were photographed for morphometric analysis and swabbed for bacterial community analysis.
+Collection, initial sampling, and replanting procedures consisted of the following steps: Shoots with a minimum of 6 rhizome nodes were collected on SCUBA on July 9th.
+Shoots were placed in a ziploc bag in the field underwater, and transported to the lab immediately where they were photographed for morphometric analysis and swabbed for bacterial community analysis.
 When not being processed they remained submerged in seawater.
 Each shoot was identified and labeled with flagging tape so that it could be re-sampled at the end of the experiment.
 Shoots were replaced in the field on July 10th by attaching them by the rhizome with zipties to PVC submersible platforms.
 In the field, platforms were secured to the sediment surface to keep shoots on the sandy substrate and floating upright.
 On August 10th, all 24 treatment and control shoots were collected and processed and photographed in the lab.
 We also collected 1 ambient shoot next to each transplant platform to compare transplanted shoots to unmanipulated shoots.
 We removed mesograzers from the shoots upon collection.
 Some shoots were lost or torn during the experimental period and sufficient biomass could not be recovered.
 This lowered the sample size from the initial N=24 (see Table 1 for all sample sizes used in analyses).

 2.4 Sampling shoot characteristics: morphometrics and microbiota